 Autophagy is also a way to recycle some of the proteins by breaking them down into amino acids that the cell then can reuse.
 Thus, autophagy is normally triggered when our cells are stressed, such as when we are in starvation mode or there is cellular stress from exposure to a toxin. [ref]

-Let me make sure this is clear with all the info about degradation and destruction: autophagy is considered to be a cytoprotective process.
-It’s a good thing.
+Let me make sure this is clear with all the info about degradation and destruction: autophagy is considered to be a cytoprotective process – protective of the cell.
+It’s a good thing!
 Back to the analogy – taking out the trash and recycling the plastic bottles makes your home a better place.
 This is a natural part of our body’s cellular processes.[ref]

 Zooming back out to the big picture here: why do we care about autophagy?
 It is important in a couple of ways: